Overseas Private Investment Corporation: History

 Congress created OPIC in 1969 through an amendment to the Foreign Assistance Act, and the agency began operations in 1971, during the Nixon administration, with a portfolio of $8.4 billion in political risk insurance and $169 million in loan guaranties.
 In a special message to Congress in 1971, President Nixon stated that OPIC's establishment will help "give new direction to U.S. private investment abroad ... and provide new focus to our foreign assistance effort."

-Organized as a corporation with a corporate structure, OPIC is governed by a Board of Directors, President and CEO, and Executive Vice President, all nominated by the President of the United States and approved by the U.S. Senate.
-The majority of the Board of Directors, including its president, are "drawn from private life and have business experience."
-Although it operates on a self-sustaining basis at no net cost to American taxpayers, OPIC is appropriated administrative funding, and reauthorized on a regular basis, by the U.S. Congress.
+Organized as a corporation with a corporate structure, OPIC was governed by a board of directors, president and CEO, and executive vice president, all nominated by the president of the United States and approved by the U.S. Senate.
+The majority of the board of directors, including its president, were "drawn from private life and have business experience."
+Although it operated on a self-sustaining basis at no net cost to American taxpayers, OPIC was appropriated administrative funding, and reauthorized on a regular basis, by the U.S. Congress.